pypeaday/olivet-davinci-resolve-automation/SCHEDULE.md

 "All I Have is Christ" Sovereign Grace #5174122
 "O Church Arise" Keith & Kristyn Getty #4611992 "Christ be All" by Grace Worship #7149786

+## October 30
+Praise To The Lord, The Almighty Passion #4345378
+You Cannot Be Stoped Phil Wickham & Chris Quilala #7127096 "King of Kings" Worship Initiative #7127647
+Hymn Of Heaven, Phil Wickham # 7168994